itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 - **A Mochi v4 LSM6DSV DIY Tracker PCB**
 > *The default board chip this case should be used with.
 [Find it here if you haven't already.](https://vyrovr.com/products/mochi-v4-lsm6dsv-slimevr-compatible-tracker)*
 - **A
 > *I have designed this casing to fit [an LP601730 260mAh battery](https://www.amazon.co.uk/dp/B09DPN31KM?th=1) for a snug, structured fit.
-You can theoretically use any other SlimeVR compatible battery as long as it is smaller than 17mm width, 32mm length and 6mm height; you would just need to set it into the casing using something like double-sided foam tape.*
+You can theoretically use any other SlimeVR compatible battery _as long as it is smaller than 17mm width, 32mm length and 6mm height_; you would just need to set it into the casing using something like double-sided foam tape.*
 - **General purpose lead-free solder wire**
 > *The 'normal' type you will find in many electronics and craft stores.*